benibela/xidel/readme.txt

 The easiest way to use CSS selectors with the command line is to write it like --extract "css('selector')" (the "-quotes are necessary to escape the '-quotes.)

-Alternatively you can use --extract-kind=css --extract=selector.
+Alternatively you can use --extract-kind=css --extract="your selector", or --css="your selector"

 ============================================== Templates ==============================================